miguelprzc/product-landing-page/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

-This button was created as a submission to a [Product Landing Page Project](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-product-landing-page) challenge.
+This site was created as a submission to a [Product Landing Page Project](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-product-landing-page) challenge.
 The task was to take a flat design and translate it into code.

 ## Contact